To be added to our mailing list, complete the fields below.

 Certificates of Participation are also available by request for all other nonphysician members, which may be able to be applied toward re-licensure (dependent on licensing organization).
 For example, the American Association of Physician Assistants (AAPA) accepts certificate of participation for educational activities certified for AMA PRA Category 1 Credits™ from organizations accredited by the ACCME or a recognized state medical society.

-We will be reaching out to eligible practices once the credit claiming process is finalized.
+We will be reaching out to eligible practices on a monthly basis, after (re-)certification is achieved.
 To learn more visit the ASCO University Practice Assessment page!

 Why is Continuous Quality Improvement in Oncology Care Important?